Sayan2208/TodoList/README.md

 # TodoList
-This is a CRUD application that helps to create Todo Lists.
+This is a CRUD application that helps to create and manage Todo Lists.